doneal78/grc_portfolio/README.md

 ## Project Vision

-This GRC Portfolio Hub is my initiative to empower Governance, Risk, and Compliance professionals in showcasing their practical AWS GRC engineering implementation skills.
-Drawing from my 15 years of cybersecurity experience and deep expertise in GRC Engineering, I've created this repository to bridge the gap between theoretical knowledge and hands-on expertise by providing ready-to-deploy labs, comprehensive guidance, and a structured portfolio framework.
+This GRC Portfolio Hub is my initiative to showcase hands-on Governance, Risk, and Compliance projects, blending technical security practices with compliance frameworks.
+My goal is to bridge the gap between theoretical knowledge and practical execution by documenting labs, case studies, and simulations that demonstrate real-world GRC engineering.

-My mission is to create the industry's premier open-source resource for GRC professionals to demonstrate practical AWS GRC engineering skills through guided, hands-on experiences that directly align with employer needs and AWS best practices.
+The purpose of this portfolio is twofold:
+1. To provide a clear demonstration of my skills in GRC, risk management, and cloud security.
+2. To create a living resource that highlights my approach to aligning business risk with technical security controls.

+This hub reflects my belief that effective cybersecurity comes from not just knowing frameworks, but applying them in practical, measurable ways.

 ## About the Author

-I'm [AJ Yawn](https://www.linkedin.com/in/ajyawn/), a cybersecurity professional with nearly 15 years of experience specializing in GRC Engineering and compliance automation.
-My journey includes:
+I'm David O’Neal, a cybersecurity professional specializing in Governance, Risk, and Compliance with 3+ years of experience spanning vulnerability management, audit readiness, IAM, and risk analysis.

-- **Military Leadership**: Served as a U.S. Army Officer in the Signal Corps, achieving the rank of Captain
-- **Consulting Excellence**: At Coalfire, helped grow the compliance practice from 9 to 100+ people, advancing from junior auditor to principal consultant
-- **Entrepreneurial Success**: Founded ByteChek, a compliance automation startup that achieved $1M+ Annual Recurring Revenue, focusing on SOC 2 and HIPAA automation
-- **Corporate Innovation**: Served as a Partner at Armanino (Top 20 CPA firm), leading product and innovation initiatives including a audit automation tool.
-- **LinkedIn Learning and SANS Instrucutor**: Teach courses on cloud compliance and automation at the SANS Institute and have educated over 125K learners on LinkedIn Learning including GRC courses.
-- **Current Role**: Director of GRC Engineering at Aquia

-Throughout my career, I've been driven by the mission to make compliance more efficient and accessible through automation and engineering principles.
-This portfolio hub represents a culmination of my experiences and lessons learned in GRC Engineering.
+- **Security Consulting**: Delivered vulnerability remediation strategies and audit support for aerospace and industrial clients.
+- **Governance & Risk**: Built risk registers, performed compliance gap analyses, and developed security policies mapped to NIST 800-53 and ISO 27001.
+- **Hands-On Technical Work**: Implemented IAM controls, optimized patching workflows, and improved remediation timelines from weeks to under 72 hours.
+- **Focus Areas**: Cloud security foundations (AWS), risk management frameworks, and vendor risk assessment.

+My professional focus is turning complex compliance frameworks into actionable security improvements that reduce risk and satisfy auditors—without slowing down the business.

 ## What's Inside

-- **Portfolio Templates**: Professional templates for creating your GRC portfolio, optimized for GitHub and ready to showcase your skills to potential employers
+- **Portfolio Templates**: Customized templates for showcasing my GRC projects.
-- **Hands-on Labs**: Comprehensive, step-by-step labs covering core AWS security domains
+- **Hands-on Labs**: Step-by-step labs I’ve completed in AWS security and compliance.
-- **Full Code Implementations**: Complete CloudFormation templates for all labs
-- **Advanced Challenges**: Stretch goals and real-world scenarios to demonstrate advanced skills
+- **Case Studies**: Written breakdowns of simulated risk assessments, vendor risk reviews, and compliance gap analyses.
-- **Learning Resources**: Curated references, comparison charts, and learning paths
+- **Learning Resources**: Notes and curated references that support each project.

 ## Repository Structure